EXTRADEEN/holberton-low_level_programming/structures_typedef/README.md

-2-print_dog - Is a function that prints a "struct dog" 3-dog - Define a new dog_t as new name for the type "struct dog" 4-new_dog - Is a function that creates a new dog
+2-print_dog - Is a function that prints a "struct dog" 3-dog - Define a new dog_t as new name for the type "struct dog" 4-new_dog - Is a function that creates a new dog 5-free_dog - Is a function that frees dogs.